Experimental medicine in Treating Patients With various types of Acute Myeloid Leukemia

 After completion of study treatment, patients are followed up for 30 days.

-Acute Myeloid Leukemia Recurrent Acute Myeloid Leukemia Refractory Acute Myeloid Leukemia Secondary Acute Myeloid Leukemia Leukemia Leukemia, Myeloid Leukemia, Myeloid, Acute Decitabine MDM2 Inhibitor AMG-232
+Acute Myeloid Leukemia Recurrent Acute Myeloid Leukemia Refractory Acute Myeloid Leukemia Secondary Acute Myeloid Leukemia Leukemia Leukemia, Myeloid Leukemia, Myeloid, Acute Decitabine MDM2 Inhibitor KRT-232

 You can join if…